tdwg/website/content/pages/about/committees/fundraising/index.md

 ## Mission

-The purpose of the Fundraising and Partnership Functional Subcommittee (FS) is to work with the TDWG executive committee as well as TDWG task and interest groups to submit and implement competitive funding bids and improve the position of TDWG in the international landscape through strategic partnerships at international, regional, or national level.
+The purpose of the Fundraising and Partnership Functional Subcommittee is to work with the TDWG executive committee as well as TDWG task and interest groups to submit and implement competitive funding bids and improve the position of TDWG in the international landscape through strategic partnerships at international, regional, or national level.

 ## Responsibilities

-On behalf of the TDWG Executive Committee the FS will undertake work related to the following objectives:
+On behalf of the TDWG Executive Committee the Functional Subcommittee will undertake work related to the following objectives:

 ### Scientific fundraising